 Use Smart Alt Text and Captions

-Like with your file name, you want to use a keyword or two here without stuffing them in.
+Like your file name, you want to use a keyword or two without stuffing them in.
 Write these as natural sounding as you can.

 Consider Using Lazy Loading On Your Page

-When your site loads, there is the information your user sees “above the fold,” meaning what loads right at the top of the screen, and the things “below the fold,” meaning what they have to scroll down to see.
+When your site loads, there is the information your user sees “above the fold,” meaning what loads right at the top of the screen, and the things “below the fold,” meaning what they must scroll down to see.

 Lazy loading allows the graphic files below the fold to load as the user scrolls down.
-This lazy style of loading can make your page load faster in the sense that the only things that count when the page is first loaded are the things above the fold.
+This lazy loading style can make your page load faster because the only things that count when the page is first loaded are the things above the fold.